Yongsan Dreamhub

 Yongsan Dreamhub (also known as the Yongsan International Business District) is a 28 – 31 trillion-won ($22.6 – $27 billion) project that was planned to be built on the banks of the Han River near Yongsan Station at the 560000 m2 area of the Yongsan District, central Seoul, South Korea.
+It was cancelled in April 2013 but has recently seen approval and plans finalised by the Seoul Metropolitan government in February 2024 with construction slated to begin in the second half of 2025.
+The district is scheduled to be built by 2030.

 Background

 The Yongsan District is a relatively large area of the megalopolis of Seoul that is seen as not significantly developed.
 It is a site of the American Yongsan Garrison which covers 16% of the district.
 The development proposal aimed to turn it into a modern sprawl of offices, malls, hotels and apartments, hoping to create a new signature district of Korea.

 History

 The project's main developers included the South Korean public transport company, Korail, which owns some underused land in Yongsan.
-In total, about 29 corporations, backed up the South Korean government, were involved in the project.
+In total, about 29 corporations, backed up by the South Korean government, were involved in the project.